Israelis, scarred and battling on multiple fronts, mark a year since Hamas' Oct. 7 attack

 That event had been set to draw tens of thousands of people but was scaled back drastically over prohibitions on large gatherings due to the threat of missile attacks from Iran and Hezbollah.

 Hamas’ attack, which killed 1,200 people, mostly civilians, and dragged some 250 into Gaza as hostages, continues to cast a shadow over daily life in Israel.
-Dozens of hostages remain in captivity, with no end in sight to their struggle.
+For the dozens of hostages still in captivity, there is no end in sight to their struggle.
 Border communities have been upended and tens of thousands were displaced.
 Soldiers are being killed in Gaza and Lebanon.
 Israel faces ongoing international criticism over its wartime conduct, with two world courts examining its actions.

 The war in Gaza has killed more than 41,000 Palestinians, displaced most of the territory's 2.3 million population and sparked a humanitarian crisis that has led to widespread hunger.
 It has also left the tiny coastal enclave ravaged beyond recognition as U.S.-led cease-fire efforts have repeatedly sputtered.